 I have a BA in Philosophy (Humboldt State University, 2004), an MFA in Creative Writing (Emerson College, 2007), and in 2012 received my PhD in English with a Digital Culture/Folklore structured emphasis from the University of Oregon.
-I am currently a faculty associate in Sociology at Humboldt State University, and will be lecturing in HSU’s Communication Department during the 2014-2015 academic year.
+I am currently a Communication Lecturer at Humboldt State University, as well as a Digital Ecologies Research Project fellow.

 anti fandoms, internet memes (political and otherwise), moral panics, various forms of culture jamming, online antagonism, online vigilantism, online comment moderation, and have recently been dabbling in discourses surrounding free speech online.
 I don’t fit easily into any one discipline, but my work tends to pull from digital, cultural, media, feminist, and critical race theories, and happily straddles the line between the humanities and social sciences.

 I am also a writer of creative things, many of them deranged, and am working on (and soon will begin seeking representation for) a novel called Familiar.
 It focuses on four generations of unruly Southern women told through one kind-of love story, three intertwined narrative threads, a few well-placed fish and plenty of swearing.
 If A Confederacy of Dunces was feminist, shorter, and not misanthropic, might be one way to put it.

 For a rundown of my academic publications/presentations, scroll to the bottom of this page.

 For more of my non-academic writing, check out my profile on Modern Primate.
 I just can’t with Facebook, but occasionally tweet pictures of my dog at @wphillips49.
 I can be reached via email at firstname.lastname@example.org.